iegomez/mosquitto-go-auth/README.md

 auth_opt_pg_dbname appserver
 auth_opt_pg_user appserver
 auth_opt_pg_password appserver
+auth_opt_pg_connect_tries 5
 auth_opt_pg_userquery select password_hash from "user" where username = $1 and is_active = true limit 1
 auth_opt_pg_superquery select count(*) from "user" where username = $1 and is_admin = true
 auth_opt_pg_aclquery select distinct 'application/' || a.id || '/#' from "user" u inner join organization_user ou on ou.user_id = u.id inner join organization o on o.id = ou.organization_id inner join application a on a.organization_id = o.id where u.username = $1 and $2 = $2

 ```

+**DB connect tries**: on startup, the plugin will try to connect and ping the DB a max number of times or forever depending on `pg_connect_tries` option.
+By default it will try to reconnect forever to maintain backwards compatibility and avoid issues when `mosquitto` starts before the DB service does,
+but you may choose to ping a max amount of times by setting any positive number.
+If given 0, the DB will try to connect only once, which would be the same as setting the option to 1.

 #### Password hashing